GIO: Gradient Information Optimization for Training Dataset Selection: Abstract

 \section{Abstract}

 It is often advantageous to train models on a subset of the available train examples, because the examples are of variable quality or because one would like to train with fewer examples, without sacrificing performance.
 We present \ourmethod\ (\ourmethodabbrev), a scalable, task-agnostic approach to this data selection problem that requires only a small set of (unlabeled) examples representing a target distribution. \ourmethodabbrev\ begins from a natural, information-theoretic objective that is intractable in practice.
 Our contribution is in showing that it can be made highly scalable through a simple relaxation of the objective and a highly efficient implementation.
 In experiments with machine translation, spelling correction, and image recognition, we show that \ourmethodabbrev\ delivers outstanding results with very small train sets.
 These findings are robust to different representation models and hyperparameters for \ourmethodabbrev\ itself. \ourmethodabbrev\ is task- and domain-agnostic and can be applied out-of-the-box to new datasets and domains.
+We open source a pip-installable implementation of the algorithm as "pip install grad-info-opt".\footnote{\parbox [t] {\linewidth}{pip install grad-info-opt, see \appref{app:algorithm} for details.
+Also available at: \\\url{https://github.com/daeveraert/gradient-information-optimization} } }